 Morgan Carpenter is an intersex advocate who has authored OII submissions to Senate Inquiries on anti-discrimination legislation and involuntary or coerced sterilisation, and participates in Senate hearings and discussions with government ministers and other politicians.
 He is also a member of the National LGBTI Health Alliance’s Intersex, Trans and Gender Diversity Working Group, and Mental Health Working Group.

-Professor Vincent Harley, PhD Head, Sex Determination and Gonadal Development laboratory Prince Henry’s Institute Melbourne
+Professor Vincent Harley, PhD Research Group Head, Brain and Gender Hudson Institute of Medical Research Melbourne

 Vincent Harley is a research scientist specializing in molecular genetics.
 His research focuses on sex determining genes, gonadal development and intersex conditions.